-The purpose of this course is to provide the students with basic understanding of electrical and electronics circuit theory.
-Topics covered include: fundamental definitions and laws; essential circuit analysis techniques applied to resistive circuits, RL, RC and RLC circuits; diodes circuits; transistor circuits; introduction to difference and operational amplifiers.
+The purpose of this course is to provide the students with basic understanding of electrical circuit theory.
+Topics covered include fundamental definitions and laws; resistive circuit analysis; mesh and nodal analysis; DC analysis; Thevenin and Norton theorems, AC circuit analysis, three-phase circuits, and basic electronic circuits and devices.

-Pre-requisites: MATH 200/211.
+Pre-requisites: MATH 211.